lukafilipxvic/Pyzam/README.md

 | ----------------  | -----------------------------------------------------|
 | --speaker, -s     | Listens to the speaker of your device (default)
 | --microphone, -m  | Listens to the microphone of your device
+| --input           | Detects from the given audio input file
-| --help, -h        | Show Usage & Options and exit
+| --help, -h        | Show usage & options and exit
 | --duration, -d    | Length of microphone or speaker recording
-| --input           | Detect from the given audio input file
+| --mixtape         | Detects every -d seconds for a given input file, only works with --input. --write is enabled automatically.
-| --loop, --l       | Loop the recognition process indefinitely
+| --loop, -l        | Loop the recognition process indefinitely
-| --json, -j        | Return the whole Shazam output in json
+| --json, -j        | Return the whole Shazamio output in json
+| --write, -w       | Writes the output of as a csv file